siddharthsingh89/maui-recipes/_posts/chapter-02-images/2022-06-20-maui-images.md

     />
 ```

+**Behind the Scene**
+1. Image Control takes the Source property value and checks if its a filepath, absolute Url or relative url.
+2. The UrlImageSource object internally dowloads the file and returns to the Image control.

 ## How to add an image to the MAUI project?
 You can add a image by simply dragging it to the */Resources/Images* folder in your MAUI project.

-Build action has to be set to MauiImage.
+* Build action has to be set to MauiImage.
-Or you can copy and paste it to Visual studio.
+* You can copy and paste it to Visual studio.
-There is splash screen, icon and image types in the build action.

 ## How to show a rounded image in .NET MAUI?
 We need to show clip the bounds.